LyrisX02/PEC-MDP/README.md

 There are four valid formats:

 Basic format:

 `<action> performed-at <time>`

 With probability:

 `<action> performed-at <time> with-prob <probability>`

 With condition:

 `<action> performed-at <time> if-holds {<fluent1>=<value1>, <fluent2>=<value2>, ...}`

 With both probability and condition:

 `<action> performed-at <time> with-prob <probability> if-holds {<fluent1>=<value1>, <fluent2>=<value2>, ...}`

 ### time

+Default derivation of minimum and maximum instants observes the p-propositions for the first and last instants at which an action may be performed such that the minimum instant is the first instant and the maximum instant is one after the last instant.

 Additional domain specifications may include:
 ```
 minimum instant: <time>
 maximum instant: <time>
 ```
-These define the time range for the domain, with the default being derived from the minimum and maximum times in the P-propositions.
+These define the time range for the domain overriding the default derivation.